IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 # Onboard your Terraform template to the IBM Cloud catalog

-The onboarding process includes importing your `.tgz` file that you created in the previous section to a private catalog, configuring the deployment variables, and then validating the Terraform template.
+The onboarding process includes importing your `.tgz` file that you created in the previous section to a private catalog, configuring the deployment values, and then validating the Terraform template.
 For more details, see [Onboarding a virtual server image](https://cloud.ibm.com/docs/third-party?topic=third-party-vsimage-onboard).

 # Update the visibility of your image (patch API)